 Participation will be calculated daily and Growth reflected upon/tabulated at the end of the semester.
 Under normal circumstances, if you are scheduled to work with a partner(s) on a day you are absent, your participation grade will be reduced double the amount it normally would for an absence.
 Responsibility to the people you are working with is essential for success in this class.
-Strong effort or lack of effort during each class and over the course of the semester as a whole will either raise or lower that grade.
+Each student will begin with a mid-passing Participation and Growth grade of an 80.Strong effort or lack of effort during each class and over the course of the semester as a whole will either raise or lower that grade.
 Amongst other things, additional participation credit may be acquired through successful acting participation in University Playhouse productions.

-\Measures Course Learning Outcomes #1, #2, and #3.
+Measures Course Learning Outcomes #1, #2, and #3.

-QUIZZES: There will be three short quizzes given in this class that will generally focus on the assigned readings, lectures, activities, etc. Quizzes will be comprised of matching, multiple choice, true/false, and/or short answer questions.
+QUIZZES (15%): There will be three short quizzes given in this class that will generally focus on the assigned readings, lectures, activities, etc. Quizzes will be comprised of matching, multiple choice, true/false, and/or short answer questions.
 Telling me that you were absent after the fact will not excuse you from a quiz.
 You must contact me before your absence, and approval for makeup quizzes will only be granted in cases of extreme emergencies (official documentation required).
 Under normal circumstances, no make-up quizzes will be given.
 Students arriving late to class should be aware... once the first quiz is handed in from a student in the class, no other quizzes will be distributed.
 So, make sure that you arrive on time and prepared!!!
 Each quiz is worth 5% of your final grade.

-\Measures Course Learning Outcome #1.
+Measures Course Learning Outcome #1.